vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/backtracking/permutationAndCombinations.md

    Combi  Permutations

-To summarize - There are 360 permutations but 15 combinations for putting 6 people in 4 chairs In permutations, order matters, so we see more permutations.
+To summarize - There are 360 permutations but 15 combinations for putting 6 people in 4 chairs In permutations, enrichedTransaction matters, so we see more permutations.
- However in combinations, order does not matter.
+ However in combinations, enrichedTransaction does not matter.
 Therefore, less number of chairs.

 Number of ways to arrange k things in k spots = k!.
 4 things in 4 spots - 4!, 3 things in 3 spots - 3!